builderbill

 foot of a ladder

-ladders - Swivel the bottom of the ladder fittings inwards and then bounce on the bottom rung to dig them into the soft ground.
+ladders - Swivel the bottom of the ladder fittings inwards and then bounce on the bottom rung to dig them into the ground.

 top of ladder secured to a gutter with multigrips

 ladders - Top of ladder clipped to a gutter with multigrips.
-I should have put a rag or something inbetween to stop the ladder marking the gutter.
+I should have put a rag or something in between to stop the ladder marking the gutter.
 Naughty!

 • If the top feels a bit insecure I have also partly unscrewed a couple of roof screws, used tie wire to fix the top of the ladder to them and then screwed them down again.